catseye/Lariat/README.md

 So for that task, we have `freevars` as one of the intrinsic operations.

+TODO: instead have an example of using `freevars` and passing it to `pick` and walking down arbitrary abstraction terms this way.

+### Example 3

 The next task is to write a beta-reducer.
 We destruct the term twice, once to ensure it is an application term,